amira-salama1/SQL_Projects-And-Visualizations/Viz/Financial Reporting/Financial St. in Tableau/Balance Sheet.md

   Balance Sheet Statement:

-  This Workbook Features: 4 Main Dashboards + Home Page for All Historical Facts (with Navigations)
+  This Workbook Features: 4 Main Dashboards + Home Page for All Balance sheet Historical Facts (with Navigations to other Dashboards of Current/Previous Periods)

 1- A Dashboard for Balance Sheet Facts with a dynamic Period Comparisons + Financial Ratio Analysis: